Own your day. Simplified focus and productivity.

 April 21, 2021

-An intro to Sensory Processing Difficulties
+An intro to sensory processing difficulties

 What are sensory processing difficulties and what do they have to do with neurodiversity?
 Read on to find out more

-Lorraine Scott Young
+Lorraine Young

 "Hello!
 I am Lorraine from Chewigem and today I’m going to give you an overview of sensory processing and sensory processing difficulties.
 I myself am an autistic adult with sensory processing difficulties and I have two autistic children who also have sensory difficulties.
 I have also been helping and supporting the Chewigem community with their senses for 10 years!"